12dT/PEC-PI/README.md

 # PEC-PI

-This repository is reserved for the official implementation of **Progressive Emotion Construction with Prompt Interaction (PEC-PI)**.
+This repository is reserved for the implementation of **Progressive Emotion Construction with Prompt Interaction (PEC-PI)**.

 The source code will be released publicly upon acceptance of the corresponding paper.